Introduction

 - Cloud credentials for Terraform

-- Test of initial end-to-end CLI-driven run.
+- Test of initial end-to-end command line-driven run.

 - Test of end-to-end VCS-driven run.

-- Test SSO for the Platform Team and application teams.
+- Test SSO for the platform team and application teams.

 - Initial discussions with first set of early adopter teams regarding user onboarding experience and updates to the project backlog with next step improvements